 They include some of the most common pain relief drugs in the world, used by around 30 million Americans every day.

 The following are selected summary points about NSAIDs - further detail is on offer in the article.

-- Many NSAIDs are available over the counter - they are generally safe as long as they are used according to the labels, but they can have side effects
+- Many NSAIDs are available over the counter (OTC) - they are generally safe as long as they are used according to the label.

-- There are risks in regularly taking NSAIDs over a long period, and so patients should seek medical advice for long-term pain complaints
+- There are risks in regularly taking NSAIDs over a long period, so patients should seek medical advice for long-term pain complaints.

 What are NSAIDs?